MockbaTheBorg/RunCPM/readme.md

 If you miss using powerful programs like Wordstar, dBaseII, mBasic and others, then RunCPM is for you.
 It is very stable and fun to use.<br>
 RunCPM emulates CP/M 2.2 from Digital Research as close as possible.

+RunCPM was written to serve as a test environment when I was restoring the only copy of Z80 MicroMumps v4 which exists online (https://github.com/MockbaTheBorg/MicroMumps).<br>
+Making changes, recompiling MicroMumps and loading it onto a regular CP/M emulator via a disk image every time I moved a bit forward on the restoration was becoming too time consuming.
+So I decided to write something that would allow me to run the executable right away after making any modifications.

 RunCPM builds on Visual Studio 2013 or later.
 Posix builds use GCC/LLVM.
 It can also be built on the Arduino IDE and even on DJGPP for DOS.
 It can be built also on Cygwin (posix) and Mingw.
 Makefiles are provided with the distribution.

 ## Arduino / Teensy / ESP32